This page represents an overview of electric vehicles at 2023 based upon personal research, no representation of accuracy of information is made.

 Commercial vehicle range is reduced as load is increased.

-A Permanent magnet electric motor is supplied high current and voltage to create high rotary torque output.
+and a rotating component (rotor).
+An electric motor is supplied high current and voltage to create high rotary torque output.

 Motor torque output is measured in either kilowatts, Newton Metres, or Horsepower.